...

 Biological Factors: The Developing Olfactory System.

 One of the key reasons children may struggle to tolerate unpleasant scents is biological.
 The olfactory system, which controls our sense of smell, is still developing in children.
-As a result, their capacity to receive and perceive complex scents such as oud is less developed than that of adults.
+As a result, their capacity to receive and perceive complex scents such as oud or fragrantica chypre is less developed than that of adults.

 Children are more sensitive to strong odors, making pungent fragrances like oud overpowering.
 The rich and strong quality of oud might be overwhelming for their still-developing nostrils, causing discomfort or even nausea.